appelson/LA_jails/README.md

 ![Race Breakdown](race.png)

+## Updates
+- April 24th, 2026: Updated to fix the encryption, to instead make it a cypher.
+This allows us to compare encrypted names / encrypted dates of birth across time.
+We also condensed the past 30+ days of downloads with the previous rosters.
+This gives us 7,000,000+ records.

 ## What it does

 Every day at 6:00 PM CST, the GitHub Actions workflow scrapes inmate roster tables from 72 Louisiana parish jails and police departments listed in `links.csv`.
 This includes 61 out of 64 parishes and 11 municipal jails.
 Scraped data is saved as a timestamped CSV in the `downloads/` folder and committed to the repo.
 Sensitive fields (`Name` and `DOB`) are encrypted using RSA public-key encryption before being committed.
 If you need this information, please contact me at `eappelson@laaclu.org`.